phydroxide/ensign/8_Lab9_Terraform/README.md

 5) Remove Service Account from IAM
 6) Remove SSH keys from Compute Engine Settings Metadata

 Return and repeat

+Or:

+Create a new, clean project and start again, being careful not to switch back and forth between projects in the Browser's CLI Console

 # Changes
 I found that changes between projects required Cloud Resource Manager, troubleshooting bastion SSH through IAP required IAP's API to be enabled.
 I added them to the startup script.

 Also, I had provided instructions that the Bastion did not need to be n1-standard-1 and could stay f1-micro, but I've changed the script in this lab to automatically do the sed that lab9 required originally.

+When the container is run as root, terraform builds keys as root but the bastion doesn't allow ssh as root, so now we'll run as cloudsdk